 The device contains a Lithium cell battery of type CR2032, which is placed on the so-called KE board that is mounted to the right-hand side wall (when looking from the front) of the device.
 The battery is specified for a life span of at least 5 years, but due to ambient condition, especially temperature, this span could be lower.
-It's used to buffer the internal real-time clock and should it become necessary to replace the battery, it can be done on location by qualified personnel while maintaining standard safety measures as listed in 1.7.1.
+The battery is used to buffer the internal real-time clock and if it becomes necessary to replace the battery, it can be done on location by a qualified person while maintaining typical ESD precautionary measures.
 The KE board would have to be loosened and lifted up carefully to access the battery.